kristacourtaway/Bitcoin-Data-Analysis/README.md

 # Bitcoin-Data-Analysis

-The Python script performs data analysis and visualization on historical Bitcoin price data using various libraries.
-Here's a summary of the code:
+This Python code is a data analysis and visualization script that works with historical Bitcoin price data.
+The script uses various libraries such as pandas, numpy, seaborn, matplotlib, and Plotly to load, preprocess, analyze, and visualize the data.

+Here's a summary of what the code does:

-The script begins by importing necessary libraries: pandas, numpy, seaborn, matplotlib.pyplot, chart_studio.plotly, plotly.graph_objs, and plotly.express.
+It imports essential libraries for data analysis and visualization, including pandas, numpy, seaborn, matplotlib, chart_studio.plotly, plotly.graph_objs, and plotly.express.

-Next, it reads the Bitcoin price data from a CSV file named "bitcoin_price.csv" and loads it into a pandas DataFrame (df).
-The script then prints some basic information about the DataFrame, including the first few rows, column names, shape, and data types.
+The code reads Bitcoin price data from a CSV file named "bitcoin_price.csv" and stores it in a pandas DataFrame (df).
+The code then displays some basic information about the DataFrame, such as the first few rows, column names, shape, and data types.

-The data is pre-processed by converting the "Date" column to the datetime format and checking the minimum and maximum dates.
-It also identifies any missing values in the DataFrame.
+The script performs data preprocessing, converting the "Date" column to the datetime format, checking the minimum and maximum dates, and identifying any missing values.

-The code sorts the DataFrame in descending order based on the index and resets the index to create a new DataFrame named "data."
+It creates a new DataFrame "data" by sorting the original DataFrame in descending order based on the index and resetting the index.

-It then visualizes the stock price changes over time for the "Open," "High," "Low," and "Close" prices using four subplots and line plots with matplotlib.
+The script then proceeds to visualize the stock price changes over time using matplotlib.
+It plots four line charts (Open, High, Low, and Close) in a 2x2 subplot arrangement.

-Next, it attempts to create a candlestick chart (OHLC chart) using Plotly, representing the price movements of Bitcoin.
-However, the code snippet for initializing notebook mode is missing, which could cause errors.
+The code attempts to create a candlestick chart (OHLC chart) using Plotly, representing the price movements of Bitcoin over a sample of 50 data points.
+However, there is an import statement for notebook mode initialization that is commented out, which needs to be resolved for the code to function correctly.

-The script continues by analyzing the closing price of Bitcoin, plotting the price over time and applying two different scalings: no scaling and logarithmic scaling.
+Next, the script analyzes the closing price of Bitcoin and plots the price over time.
+It also creates two subplots, one without any scaling and the other with logarithmic scaling.

-Finally, the script resamples the closing price data on a yearly, quarterly, and monthly basis to calculate the mean closing price for each period and plots the mean prices on separate figures.
+Finally, the script resamples the closing price data on a yearly, quarterly, and monthly basis and calculates the mean closing price for each period.
+It then plots the mean prices for each period.

-Overall, this code provides a comprehensive analysis and visualization of historical Bitcoin price data.
+In summary, this Python script performs data exploration and visualization on historical Bitcoin price data.
+It visualizes the stock price changes using matplotlib and creates a candlestick chart using Plotly.
+Additionally, it provides insights into the closing price trends over different time intervals using resampling techniques.